stacksjs/stacks/storage/framework/core/reverse-proxy/README.md

 # Reverse Proxy

-A modern reverse proxy for Bun.
+A modern reverse proxy.
+Pretty dev URLs for your local projects, with simplicity and flexibility.

 ## ☘️ Features

 - Reverse Proxy
+- HTTPS by default
+- Custom domains

 ## 🤖 Usage